Entity

 Entities may include metadata such as their owner, business description, labels.
 See metadata section for more details.

 Entities don’t have to be based on a physical table in the data warehouse.
-Following entity types are possible:
+Following source data types are possible:

 • A physical table or a view